appcues/appcues-android-sdk/README.md

 ### Embedded Experiences

 Add `AppcuesFrameView` instances in your application layouts to support embedded experience content, with a non-modal presentation.
 For more information about how to configure your application layouts to use frame views, refer to the guide on [Configuring an AppcuesFrameView](https://github.com/appcues/appcues-android-sdk/blob/main/docs/AppcuesFrameViewConfiguring.md).

+### Custom Components

+Implement `AppcuesCustomComponentView` instances and register to Appcues take advantage of building your own component and have it in experiences.
+For more information refer to the guide on [Configuring an AppcuesCustomComponentView](https://github.com/appcues/appcues-android-sdk/blob/main/docs/AppcuesCustomComponentConfiguring.md)

 Refer to the full [Getting Started Guide](https://github.com/appcues/appcues-android-sdk/blob/main/docs/GettingStarted.md) for more details.